-The 2014 recipient for Excellence in Hearing Loss Prevention in the Manufacturing Sector is:
+The 2015 recipients for Excellence in Hearing Loss Prevention in the Manufacturing Sector are:

 >>Click Here for Previous Winners